 Extrapyramidal Effects – these result fro D2 blockade in the nigrostriatal pathways – examples of the side effects include:

-- Acute dystonia – e.g. tongue protrusion, torticollis (a head tilt to one side, also with chin lift) and oculogyric crisis (abnormal rotation of the eyeballs)
+- Acute dystonia – Often bizarre and unwanted muscle movements e.g. tongue protrusion, torticollis (a head tilt to one side, also with chin lift) and oculogyric crisis (abnormal rotation of the eyeballs).

-- Parkinsonism – tremor, rigidity, ‘maks-like’ faces, bradykinia
+- Parkinsonism – tremor, rigidity, ‘mask-like’ faces, bradykinesia

 - One or more of these effects can occur in about ½ of those treated, but they usually reverse when the drug is stopped.
 With prolonged use of the drug, the likelyhood of these effects becoming permanent is increased.